Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural

 \section{Toy Monte Carlo}

-A toy Monte Carlo dataset has been created to perform empirical tests in the following sections.
-It is designed to mimic electromagnetic showers of electron-neutrino interactions \cite{pdg_2019} in a Cherenkov neutrino detector like IceCube \cite{Aartsen2017} in a 2-D setting.
+Several toy Monte Carlo datasets have been created to perform empirical tests in the following sections.
+They are designed to mimic electromagnetic showers of electron-neutrino interactions \cite{pdg_2019} in a Cherenkov neutrino detector like IceCube \cite{Aartsen2017} in a 2-D setting.
 In reality, such showers consist of charged particles that emit Cherenkov light in a coherent light front at the Cherenkov angle that changes its shape as detection modules are further away from the interaction point \cite{radel_2012}.
 For ice, which is the detection medium in IceCube, the light front becomes nearly isotropic for large distances.
 In general, depending on the position and orientation of the shower with respect to a detection module, the shape of the resulting arrival time distribution of photons varies.
 In this toy simulation the arrival time distribution is parametrized by a gamma distribution.
 In addition, the expected number of detected photons falls off exponentially with distance and depends on the orientation of the shower with respect to the module.
-The actual number of observed photons follows a Poisson distribution.
-Fig. \ref{fig:toy_mc} illustrates the various datasets that are used in the next sections.
+These PDFs are parametrized such that they qualitatively mimic the photon PDF behavior of the real IceCube detector\cite{Aartsen2017}.
+At detection, the actual number of observed photons follows a Poisson distribution.
+Fig. \ref{fig:toy_mc} illustrates the first two datasets that are used in the next sections.